-This study will aim to enroll at least 20,000 healthcare workers who have received the Pfizer-BioNTech COVID-19 vaccine for prevention of COVID-19.
-This study size will help ensure a diverse population of healthcare workers with respect to geography, primary work setting, and demographics, and stratification by important subgroups of professional role, age, and region.
+This study will aim to enroll at least 20,000 HCWs and members of their families and communities who have received a COVID-19 vaccine for prevention of COVID-19.
+This study size will help ensure a diverse population of participants with respect to geography, primary work setting, and demographics, and stratification by important subgroups of professional role, age, and region.
 It is anticipated that there will be at least 15,000 participants who received the Pfizer-BioNTech COVID-19 vaccine with complete assessments throughout the follow-up period.

-As the primary objective is descriptive, this sample size target is designed to ensure adequate precision for a plausible range of AE and SAE rates in the population of vaccinated healthcare workers.
-Table 5 displays anticipated precision (95% confidence interval widths) generated using the Clopper-Pearson exact method for a range of safety event rates in a sample of 20,000 participants (overall) and samples of 5,000 and 10,000 participants (potential subgroups and allowing for some exclusions due to attrition).
+As the primary objective is descriptive, this sample size target is designed to ensure adequate precision for a plausible range of AE and SAE rates in the population of vaccinated HCWs and members of their families and communities.
+Table 6. displays anticipated precision (95% confidence interval widths) generated using the Clopper-Pearson exact method for a range of safety event rates in a sample of 20,000 participants (overall) and samples of 5,000 and 10,000 participants (potential subgroups and allowing for some exclusions due to attrition).
 As shown below, precision is high for observed event rates ranging from 0.1% to 20.0%.